NFTREASURE-Community/nftreasure-community/content/strategies/the-liquidity-provider.md

 ### The Liquidity Provider

+#### Thesis

-**Thesis:** A time-constrained, long-term thinker who believes in NFTREASURE's potential to become self-sustaining and profitable.
+A time-constrained, long-term thinker who believes in NFTREASURE's potential to become self-sustaining and profitable.

 Despite their busy schedule, they aim to passively accumulate $TRESR earning their rewards as a liquidity provider.

-**Actions:**
+#### Actions

-- **Purchases** purchases SMRTr, TRESR, and AVAX tokens to create liquidity pairs.
+- **Purchases** purchases SMRTR, TRESR, and AVAX tokens to create liquidity pairs.
-- **Provides** liquidity to the SMRTr/AVAX pair, earning TRESR as rewards.
+- **Provides** liquidity to the SMRTR/AVAX pair, earning TRESR as rewards.
 - **Provides** liquidity to the TRESR/AVAX pair, further increasing their TRESR rewards.
 - **Reinvests** a percentage of rewards earned back into the TRESR/AVAX LP, compounding their earnings over time.
-- **Shifts** as the SMRTr LP rewards diminish, they gradually shift their focus to the TRESr LP, maximizing their long-term gains.
+- **Shifts** as the SMRTR LP rewards diminish, they gradually shift their focus to the TRESR LP, maximizing their long-term gains.

 Sub-classes of this strategy include: